 Opting out of or Transfering your insurance

-TThe Internationalization Office is no longer accepting opt-outs or opt-ins to the Foreign Health Insurance for the Spring 2016 semester, as the deadline was Tuesday May 24, 2016 at 12pm NLST.
+The Internationalization Office is now accepting opt-outs or opt-ins to the Foreign Health Insurance for the Fall 2016 semester.
+Deadline is September 21, 2016 at 5pm NL time.

 You are eligible to opt out from our insurance plan if one of these statements applies to you:

 - I am studying outside of Canada in either my home country or the USA